ytorg/Yotter/README.md

 5. Update the database:
     - `flask db migrate`
     - `flask db upgrade`
-> If you experience any error in this step, it might be that there were changes on the database.
-You can solve it by exporting your data, deleting and resetting the database.
+> If you experience any error in this step, it might be that there were big changes on the database structure.
+You can solve it by exporting your data, then deleting and resetting the database.
 Run `rm -rf app.db migrations` and then `flask db init`.
 Then run step 5 normally.

 6. Done!
 You are on latest version.
 > **See [CHANGELOG](CHANGELOG.md) for a list of changes.**